boxed/mutmut/README.rst

 This will by default run pytest (or unittest if pytest is unavailable) on tests in the "tests" or "test" folder and it will try to figure out where the code to mutate lies.

-Run
+NOTE that mutmut will apply the mutations directly, one at a time;
+it is **highly** recommended to add all changes to source control before running.

+Enter

 .. code-block:: console

-    mutmut --help
+    mutmut run --help

 for the available flags, to use other runners, etc. The recommended way to use mutmut if the defaults aren't working for you is to add a